Invisible Borders Trans-African Photographers Organisation: BORDERS WITHIN: A Trans-Nigerian Road Trip (2016 & 2017)

 The project was themed "Borders within II: The second trans-Nigerian road trip" and lasted for 34 days from October 8 to November 16 as a sequel to the project of the previous year.
 The group comprising Amara Nicole Okolo, Emeka Okereke, Kechi Nomu, Yinka Elujoba, James Bekenawei, Kenechukwu Nwatu, Nengi Nelson, Innocent Ekejiuba and Kemi Falodun, sought to further explore the concept of the borders within.

 Lagos - Maputo (2018)

 In 2018, the trip was a transit from Nigeria to Mozambique within a period of 95 days, held between August 20 and November 23.
 The project was a visual introspection into the post-colonial outlook of people in Africa with the Bantu people as a reference.

 The participants were batched (Batch A: August 20 – October 9, Batch B: October 6 – November 23) between trips from Lagos to Kampala and Kampala to Maputo as the trip involved routes from Enugu through Yaounde, Garoua-Boulaï, Bangui, Bukavu, Kigali, Kamembe, Kampala, Lusaka, Harare, Mutare and Maxixe.
-The participants were Wilfried Nakeu, Tope Salaudeen-Adégòke, Pamela Tulizo Kamale (DRC), Kenechukwu Nwatu, Barbara Wanjari (Kenya), Innocent Ekejiuba, Emeka Okereke, Kay Ugwuede, Wilfred Nakeu (Cameroon).
+The participants were Wilfried Nakeu, Tope Salaudeen-Adégòke (now Tope-EniObanke Adegoke), Pamela Tulizo Kamale (DRC), Kenechukwu Nwatu, Barbara Wanjari (Kenya), Innocent Ekejiuba, Emeka Okereke, Kay Ugwuede, Wilfred Nakeu (Cameroon).
 The trip of the second batch of participants wasn't initiated as planned.